 Here are some serving tips:

-Popularly known as "kesar" in the Indian subcontinent, it has been in use in the preparation rice-pilaf, rice-pudding, "halwa" and other sweet dishes in many Indian, Pakistani, and Cental Asian countries.
-It is also used as a color and flavoring base in the preparation of kulfi, ice-creams, cakes and drinks.
+Popularly known as "Kesar" in the Indian subcontinent, it has been in use in the preparation of rice-pilaf, rice-pudding, "halwa" and other sweet dishes in many Indian, Pakistani, and Central Asian countries.
+It is also used as a color and flavoring base in the preparation of kulfi, ice-creams, cakes, and drinks.

 (Medical Disclaimer: The information and reference guides on this website are intended solely for the general information for the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)